Welcome to Where and Wander. Are You Lost?

 I don’t really know if my dad really had a choice in deciding that he’d be working as a butcher in a supermarket until he retired.
 He never complained at the time and he never used it to guilt me or my siblings into studying or working harder.
 He just did what he had to do for his family and that was that.

 My mom had the grander ambitions for us.
 Despite her own limited schooling during the war, I remember sitting with my mom at the dinner table every night while she drilled me in addition, subtraction, multiplication and division before I even started kindergarten.
-With hardly any English, she somehow found me a octogenarian piano teacher who would give me lessons for $5.
-When she heard about a typewriting class at a local community college, she found a way to enroll me even though I was only 7 years old at the time.
-She even found a way to get me into a program for the gifted and then woke up every morning at 6 am to drop me off at the bus station where I’d take a bus for an hour to go to a better school.
+Despite speaking hardly any English, she somehow found me an octogenarian piano teacher who gave lessons for $5.
+When she heard about a typewriting class at a local community college, she found a way to enroll a 7 year old kid into an adults class.
+She even found a way to get me into a program for the gifted.
+Every morning, she’d wake up 6 am to drop me off at the bus station, where I’d take a bus for an hour to go to a better school.

 Find Your Course And Run Towards It